RapidFireAI/Articles/RAG/RAG-SciFact-tutorial.md

 In this tutorial, we'll walk through a complete example of using **[RapidFireAI](https://github.com/RapidFireAI/rapidfireai)** to systematically evaluate and optimize a RAG pipeline.
 We'll use the **SciFact** dataset—a benchmark for verifying scientific claims—to demonstrate how to compare multiple configurations in parallel and identify the best setup for high-precision tasks.

-## The Application: Scientific Fact Verification
+## The Application: Scientific Claim Verification

 In this tutorial, we'll optimize a RAG pipeline for **scientific claim verification**—a specialized fact-checking system for scientific literature.
 Unlike conversational AI chatbots that generate free-form responses, this system acts as an automated research assistant that assesses the validity of scientific statements with high precision and explainability.